Billionaire Profile

 Sex Tape Case

-Involved in a legal dispute related to a sex tape case with a former housekeeper, which was later settled.
+Involved in a sex tape case with a former housekeeper, leading to a confidential settlement.